opendevices/iot.apps/doc/od-iot-raspbian-rpi-zero-windows.md

 If you have multiple Raspberry PIs, then you should change their Hostname so they won't collide on the same network.

-- Change Hostname by editing the following file:
+- Change Hostname by editing the following file and write your own hostname so you can find your Rapsberry PI on the network.

 ```bash
 rootfs/etc/hostname
 ```